tsobako/FPF/FPF-Spec.md

 **Q8.
 What about abstraction level or detail?**
 Keep **AT (AbstractionTier)** and **D (Detail/Resolution)** as orthogonal, optional annotations.
 They never substitute for **Claim/Work scope**.

 **Q9.
-Can a capability’s Work scope be broader than an upstream claim’s Claim scope?**
+Can a capability’s Work scope be broader than a predecessor claim’s Claim scope on a dependency path?**
 They are on different carriers.
 In a serial dependency, the **effective** scope is the **intersection**; the broader one does not dominate.

 **Q10.
 When does an empty scope make sense?**